dadadies/ddd_image_organize/README.md

 ## Future Goals

-*   Local LLM (using LM Studio) is not able to organize images, so need to fix it.
-But Google Gemini works great.
+*   Local LLM (using LM Studio) is not able to process or organize images properly, so needs fixing.
+Google Gemini works great though.
 *   Implement a configuration/preference system.

 ## Future Goals Fixed